UUPharmacometrics/xpose4/cran-comments.md

-## Changes

-Changes in this version of xpose4 are:

-*

 ## Test environments
 * local OS X (10.12.5) install, R 3.4.0
 * ubuntu 12.04 (on travis-ci), R 3.4.0 and development version